elmiller/PlanningCalendar/README.md

 ## Usage

-Run the script from the command line with `./calcreate.py`.

-The script will ask for the month and year:
+Run the script from the command line with `plancal yyyy mm`.
+If you leave off the arguments, the script will ask for the month and year:
+`Enter year (yyyy): 2013`
-`Enter month number: 9`
+`Enter month number (mm): 9`
-`Enter year: 2013`

 The script will then list the weekdays for the specified month in the following format: